riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

 My impression of Velocity is that it works pretty good and with some minor improvements / changes could be very solid.
 One of the main issues I see is speed.
 Once you have a large set of tests built up against a non-trivial application I don't think watching and re-running all the tests on each file change is going to work well.
 An option to watch only certain files / specs would be useful, along with the ability to run tests on demand from the command line similar to RSpec.

+It feels like a bit of a lost opportunity that for whatever reason the Meteor Development Group wasn't able to leverage the talents of the Velocity team and more fully integrate Velocity into Meteor.
+I hoped the testing story for Meteor would really emerge and get stronger this year but it feels a ways off especially with the recent Velocity developments.
+I could understand someone passing over Meteor for a framework that has the testing story more solidified.

 ###Next steps
-It feels like a bit of a lost opportunity that for whatever reason the Meteor Development Group wasn't able to leverage the talents of the Velocity team and more fully integrate Velocity into Meteor.
-I hoped the testing story for Meteor would really emerge and get stronger this year but it feels a ways off still.
-I could understand someone passing over Meteor for another framework that has the testing story more solidified.

 Given the newly orphaned state of Velocity it's a little hard to say if it is a good idea to rely on it going forward.
 How brittle it is to changes to Meteor?
 Will a future update to Meteor break Velocity?
 It seems possible and with no one maintaining Velocity, breaking changes might stay broke.

-With that in mind, keeping an eye on the <a href="https://github.com/meteor/guide" target="_blank">Meteor Guide</a> recommendations for <a href="https://github.com/meteor/guide/blob/master/outlines/testing-outline.md" target="_blank">testing</a> is likely a good idea, although at this point it's still a work in progress.
+With that in mind, keeping an eye on the <a href="https://github.com/meteor/guide" target="_blank">Meteor Guide</a> recommendations for <a href="https://github.com/meteor/guide/blob/master/outlines/testing-outline.md" target="_blank">testing</a> is likely a good idea, although at this point the guide is still a work in progress.

 Another work in progress is <a href="http://www.meteortesting.com/" target="_blank">The Meteor Testing Manual</a>.
 I think eventually this will be an excellent resource, it's written by one of the authors behind Velocity.

 Another project from the Velocity authors is a testing framework called <a href="http://xolv.io/products/chimp" target="_blank">Chimp</a>.
-Looks to be worth a gander, I haven't looked into it as of yet so can't comment on how easy it is to handle test data etc. with it.
+Looks to be worth a look, I haven't checked into it as of yet so can't comment on how easy it is to handle test data etc. with it.

+Some other frameworks to consider:

+* <a href="https://starrynight.meteor.com/" target="_blank">Starry Night</a> - A testing and scaffolding framework.
+* <a href="https://github.com/AdamBrodzinski/meteor-capybara-rspec" target="_blank">Meteor Capybara Rspec</a> - A Meteor specific fork of RSpec / Capybara.
+* <a href="https://github.com/anticoders/gagarin" target="_blank">Gagarin</a> - A Mocha based framework.

+And of course there is <a href="https://atmospherejs.com/meteor/tinytest" target="_blank">tinytest</a> for unit testing, this <a href="https://github.com/awatson1978/meteor-cookbook/blob/master/cookbook/test-driven-development.md#tinytest" target="_blank">Meteor Cookbook link</a> has some general information and further links about tinytest.

+So a plethora of options...
+I imagine there will be some convergence at a future date.

 ###References
 A couple of resources that helped with putting together this post include: